surma/surma.dev/content/things/range-requests.md

 }
 ```

-To concatenate all the individual parts into one, consecutive stream, we create a `TransformStream`. `TransformStream`s without a `transform` function will forward everything that is written into their `writable` to their `readable`, without any transformation inbetween.
+To concatenate all the individual parts into one, consecutive stream, we create a `TransformStream`. `TransformStream`s without a `transform` function will forward everything that is written into their `writable` to their `readable`, without any transformation in between.
 The `readable` will be our `Response`’s body.
 In a concurrent async IIFE, we fetch each part’s contents using `fetch()`, grab the `ReadableStream<Uint8Array>` body and feed them into our `writable` using `pipeTo`, which will cause all chunks to come out the `readadable` in order.
 We just re-assembled the file on the fly!

 In the case of using the output of one stream as the input to another, there are three scenarios that we need to think about: